regles-elementaires/menstrual-matters-eu/content/english/_index.md

 ---
 # Banner
 banner:
   title: "112,000,000 people in Europe menstruate.
-Let’s not turn it into an anecdote."
+It matters."
   content: "#MenstrualMattersEU is a movement launched by several European associations to bring visibility to a topic often overlooked in European policy: menstruation.
 Through networking, sharing expertise, and taking action, we promote a society where menstrual poverty no longer exists and access to menstrual health is upheld as a fundamental right."
   image: "/images/banner.svg"
   button: